View

 T & C

-• System Requirements: The training and software installation require a system running Windows OS.
+• System Requirements: The training and software installation require a system running Windows OS or Linux Or Mac.

 • Post-Registration Details: Upon successful registration and payment, you will receive a welcome email containing: